brianloveswords/habitat/README.md

 ```

 ## habitat.load([*pathToEnvFile*])
 Try to load a set of environment variables from a file.
-Will **not**
+This **will** override whatever is in the environment.

-overwrite existing environment variables if there is a conflict.
+Environment file can be in the form of exports:

 ```bash
 # /some/directory/.env